What number will Man United legend Cristiano Ronaldo wear this season?

 "Sir Alex, this one is for you” he wrote.

-However, as football fans rush to buy the latest Red Devil’s jersey emblazoned with the megastar’s name on the back, one question remains: Will Cristiano wear his famous number 7 jersey next season?
+However, as football fans rush to buy the latest Red Devil’s jersey emblazoned with the megastar’s name on the back, one question remained: What number would Cristiano wear, with the number 7 shirt handed to Edinson Cavani in the summer?

 Known worldwide as simply ‘CR7’, the striker has worn the number exclusively throughout his career, wearing the squad number at Sporting Lisbon, United, Real Madrid and, most recently, Juventus.